X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 Clears the Decimal flag, returning the CPU to 8-bit or 16-bit binary operation.

 When Decimal is set, the CPU will store numbers in Binary Coded Decimal format.
-Clearing this flag restores the CPU to binary \(base 16\) operation.
+Clearing this flag restores the CPU to binary operation.
 See [Decimal Mode](#decimal-mode) for more information.